 But you know, vital information about your child is going unnoticed.
 You know what you’ve seen and experienced with this them in your home.
 You know more is going on than the pro is willing to accept.
 How do you successfully advocate for you and your child, when it seems you’re up against a wall and not getting anywhere?
 Here are some suggestions that have gained positive results over the years for us…

 - Remain calm.
 We’ve said this before (especially when we talk about entering into IEP meetings), but you have to stay calm and collected.
 No matter what.
-If you’re entering a follow-up meeting, enter calm.
+Enter a meeting with calmness.
 Enter collected.
 Maintain control of your emotions.
 I know how hard this is to do.
 You are immersed in this journey with your child.
-You have wounds on your heart, and maybe even physically on your body.
+You have wounds on your heart.
 You are exhausted and you want answers because you love your kiddo.
 It’s easy to wear those emotions on your sleeve.
-But…and this is a big BUT, you must….remain…calm!
+BUT, you must….remain…calm!
 Calm people get noticed.
 Calm people are respected.
 Crazy people get ignored…or added to a watch list. 😉

 - Enter prepared.
 Near the beginning of our journey, when we walked into our first IEP meeting, we researched ahead of time, scoured the internet, and downloaded a ton of content, printed it out, and took it with us to the meeting.
 We did the same when we met our children’s new pediatrician a few years after.
-Not only did we research and print, we read as much as we could on FASD (Fetal Alcohol Spectrum Disorder) before the meetings, NOT for the purpose of one-upping or proving the guidance counselor, or therapist wrong (this is important), but because we desired to be on the same page with them and get the best results for our kiddos.
-Remember- you are the greatest expert on your child.
-You’re not the ONLY expert, but you are the greatest, because you live this life with your child.
+Not only did we research and print, we read as much as we could on FASD (Fetal Alcohol Spectrum Disorder) before the meetings.
+Since then, we have narrowed the resources we share with professionals to a handful.
+We share a few helpful articles, not every single article.

 - Be persistent.
 Don’t stop until you get the results you are looking for, and the services your child deserves.
 This is crucial.
-Never ever ever accept face value on an answer you’re given by a pediatrician.
-Same is true if you’re a foster parent and you’re not getting adequate answers from a case manager.
-Call, email, text, Facebook message, day after day after day, then wash, rinse and repeat!
-If you give up, or accept defeat, you will not receive the services your child needs.
+You don’t have to accept face value on an answer you’re given by a pediatrician, teacher, caseworker, principal.

-I do want to say as I conclude this post, to remember that most professionals (doctors, therapists, teachers, school administrators, etc) have your child’s best interest in mind.
-Not always, but usually.
+Most professionals (doctors, therapists, teachers, school administrators, etc) have your child’s best interest in mind.
 They may just not fully understand your child’s unique disorder (FASD or attachment issues are classic examples).
-That’s why it’s important that you use that God-given voice of yours, and all of the resources at your fingertips, and advocate.
+That’s why it’s important that you advocate.
 You have more power than you think you do.

 Question: Have you struggled in this area of your parenting?
 What are some other strategies you’ve discovered?
 Share with us in the comment section below.
 You can leave a comment by clicking here.